 Where do you find the PowerPoint world map feature?
 It’s not obvious – PowerPoint considers maps to be charts:

-As soon as you have inserted the world map, a diagram and a default Excel table with different countries and example values appears automatically.
+As soon as you have inserted the world map, a diagram and a default Excel table with different countries and example values appear automatically.
 Use the Excel table to insert, change, and delete countries and values.
 You can view and adjust the corresponding values in the Excel column “Series 1”.
 Your world map automatically changes the color shading of individual countries as soon as you change values in the Excel table.
+There is also a way to link your Excel table to your PowerPoint diagram.

 Click on the X in the upper right corner of the Excel table to close it.